 Churches and other places of worship are often built with very particular architecture, meant to set the proper tone for those inside.
 A projection system can be a useful tool, but you don’t want it to come at the price of lessening the aesthetics of the space.

-This makes it even more important to make sure you know the needs of your space prior to purchasing a projector.
+This makes it even more important to make sure you know the needs of your space before purchasing a projector.

 You can’t just pick up whatever is on sale if it doesn’t apply to your specific place of worship.
-Otherwise you can easily end up with a picture that is fuzzy or otherwise difficult to see.
+Otherwise, you can quickly end up with a picture that is fuzzy or otherwise difficult to see.
 I recommend that you do not go below a high definition projector.

 Particularly if your projector is mounted in a hard to reach place, you’re probably not going to want to have to change the bulb in the projector lamp very often.
 Not only is it strenuous, but it also has the potential to cause delays in your service if you turn the projector on hoping to share a video announcement only to discover that the bulb is going bad.

-It’s important to make sure your projector has a long lasting bulb and that you have back up bulbs that are easy to get to in order to make the task less of a hassle.
+It’s important to make sure your projector has a long-lasting bulb and that you have back up bulbs that are easy to get to make the task less of a hassle.
 Make sure replacement bulbs are inexpensive as well.
-Our last video projector bulbs were so expensive that it was cheaper to buy a new projector than to replace the bulb in the old projector.
+Our last video projector bulbs were so expensive that it was cheaper to buy a new projector than to replace the lamp in the old projector.

 Where To Mount Your Church Projector

 A great place to mount a projector is on the ceiling.
-They normally have mounting brackets that will mount from the top or the projector.
+They usually have mounting brackets that will attach from the top of the projector.

 This is particularly beneficial for a place of worship because it keeps the projector out of the way, allowing church members to keep the focus where it needs to be rather than on the piece of equipment.

-If you can’t mount your projector on the ceiling, the next best place would be a wall or pillar somewhere centered to the screen.
+If you didn’t mount your projector on the ceiling, the next best place would be a wall or pillar somewhere centered to the screen.

 If you have no means of mounting the projector permanently in a place where it will be safe, you can use a cart or something similar to keep the projector on.
 However, do keep in mind that this may make the projector easier to bump, and you may have to re-connect it for every use with this option.

-For the initial setup it may seem easier, but it will create more work down the road.
+For the initial setup, it may seem more straightforward, but it will create more work down the road.

 Connecting The Projector To Your Church Computer

-You can run brightly colored tape over the cable in order to make it less of a tripping hazard.
-If at all possible, the best option will be to keep the cables far from where people will be walking so they don’t present a problem.
+You can run the brightly colored tape over the cable to make it less of a tripping hazard.
+If at all possible, the best option will be to keep the wires far from where people will be walking so they don’t present a problem.

-There are also options of using a wireless video transmitter between your computer and projector.
+There are also options for using a wireless video transmitter between your computer and projector.

 Connecting The Computer Audio To The Sound System